marina-russ/calculator/README.md

 ###  Potential Future Development
 - Ability to change the operation button (-, \*, +, ÷) once selected
+- Use keyboard to input values instead of clicking buttons with a mouse

 ## Deployed App
 [Calculator App](https://marina-russ.github.io/calculator/)